fejo-dk/rails_external_asset_pipeline/README.md

 Why is an integration like that required?
 If your external asset pipeline modifies the names of the generated files depending on their content (for example by adding a hash of the file to the name), Rails will not be able to find the files on its own.
 You still want to be able to use the helpers you are used to like `stylesheet_link_tag` or `image_tag`, and they should put out the correct URL for the desired asset.
 This technique is referred to as *cache busting*.

 So let's say you have a JavaScript file called `application.js` (for example in `app/assets/javascripts`) and your external asset pipeline generates a file called `application-03118e77692b637cfc0f55bb27fef087.js` (for example in `public/assets/javascripts`) from that file.
 When you use `stylesheet_link_tag 'application'`, you expect that the resulting HTML points to the file containing the hash in its filename.
 To do that, your pipeline needs to generate manifest files for each type of asset.
-In this case, it needs to generate a file called `javascript.json` in `public/assets/manifests`.
+In this case, it needs to generate a file called `javascript.json` in `public/assets/manifests` (to change this, see the Configuration section).
 The file should look like this:

 ```json
 {